Career Snapshot - Interviews

 The AGCAS Disability Task Group have produced some resources on disclosure and adjustments for students with neurodiversity conditions (e.g. dyslexia, autism, ADHD etc), along with a worksheet on Explaining Mental Health.
 The worksheets can be found on the relevant resources part of the AGCAS Disability Task group website below:

-Our events programme includes a variety of talks and workshops which are designed to enhance your chances of success in the application process - for details, see JobsLive.
+Our events programme includes a variety of talks and workshops which are designed to enhance your chances of success in the application process.
+We run regular presentations and workshops on interviews - for details, see JobsLive.

 Use Shortlist.Me to access a variety of practice video interviews.
 You can record the answers to questions and use the feedback tools to reflect on your performance to help you improve.

 The PWC Video Interview e-learn platform provides some advice on how to best prepare for a video interview.
 It will help you to understand what employers like PwC are looking for and steps to take before, during and after your video interview.